Karol2846/Karol2846/README.md

 ## What am I currently do?
 I wokring on imporoving my java knowleadge.
 I am preparing for the exam IZ0-829 (Oracle Certified Profesional Java SE 17 Developer).
+In between I am also developing existing projects & thinkig about new ideas 🤓

 ## My Hobbies
 In addition to programming, I also enjoy few other things.
 For example: